Maximum entropy distributions on graphs: Analysis for specific edge weights

 \end{theorem}

 Although the result above provides a precise characterization of the set of graphical sequences $\W$, it is not immediately clear how to characterize the convex hull $\conv(\W)$, or how to decide whether a given $\mathbf{d}$ belongs to $\M^\circ = \conv(\W)^\circ$.
 Fortunately, in practice we can circumvent this issue by employing the following algorithm to compute the MLE.
-The case $r = 2$ recovers the iterative algorithm proposed by Chatterjee et al.~\cite{Chatterjee} in the case of unweighted graphs.
+The case $r = 2$ recovers the fixed-point algorithm proposed by Chatterjee et al.~\cite{Chatterjee} in the case of unweighted graphs.
+For specific guarantees of the existence of the MLE, see \cite[Theorem~5.1]{rinaldo2013maximum}.

 \begin{theorem} Given $\mathbf{d} = (d_1, \dots, d_n) \in \R_+^n$, define the function $\varphi \colon \R^n \to \R^n$ by $\varphi(\mathbf{x}) = (\varphi_1(\mathbf{x}), \dots, \varphi_n(\mathbf{x}))$, where